 Yet somehow, our children growing into college-age adults happens faster than we expect.
 Many parents say, “I can’t believe they are already graduating from high school!
 How did this happen so fast?”
-My own daughter is graduating from high school this year.
-I’m so excited for her, but seriously…how did it happen so fast?!
-(I’m not emotional, you’re emotional).
+My own daughter is already in her second year of college.
+Seriously!
+How did it happen so fast?!

 Luckily, my husband and I have been mentally and financially preparing for this stage of life for about 17 years.
 Making monthly contributions to a college savings plan has allowed us to focus on this new adventure without having to stress over tuition costs.

 And, as she reaches young adulthood we are going to help her get her ducks in a row so that she is ready to tackle the world.